brainthinks/diy-router/README.md

 ## Network Diagram

 I recommend you have a network diagram of your own.
-You can certainly use mine, and I think this one will applicable to most situations.
+You can certainly use mine, and I think this one will applicable to most situations, as I kept it as simple as I could.
 However, if you know your network will be more complicated than this, or will have different components or something, I recommend making a diagram of your network as the first step.

  - fios goes into modem
- - modem talks to custom router
+ - modem talks to DIY Router
- - custom router is dhcp server
+ - DIY Router is dhcp server
- - custom router handles wifi
+ - DIY Router handles wifi
- - custom router has one port out to a switch
+ - DIY Router has one port out to a switch
  - switch handles wired connections

 @TODO - make this a graphic